percona/everest-doc/docs/reference/troubleshoot.md

 === "DB operators"
     In this section, we group all the database (DB) operators together because they are managed in the same way.
 When you run the command `everestctl install`, you must choose which operators to install (PXC, PSMDB, PG) and specify the namespaces for each.
-The following example assumes that you want to install all the operators in the `everest` namespace:
+The following example assumes that you installed all the operators in the `everest` namespace:

     ??? example "Examples"
         ```